newatoms/beta/_private/customers/stby/posts-and-research/city awards/best-sd-cities-post.md

 ## Social

 ### LinkedIN
-Because the cities services are so important for the quality of our lives, it is important we are aware that these services influence our lives and which cities can be seen as examples.
+Because the cities services are so important for the quality of our lives, it is important too look at cities that do it exemplary well.
 [Insert link to blogpost here]

 <img src="http://www.trevorlittle.com/wordpress/wp-content/photos/DSCF1289.jpg?w=560" width=100% />